-The key health needs for young people in north and western Melbourne include:
+The key health needs for young people in North Western Melbourne include:

 Young people who may be at particular risk of experiencing psychological distress include:

-- culturally and linguistically diverse and/or refugee children and young people who have endured traumatic exposures prior to migration, and who experience difficulties associated with resettlement
+- Culturally and linguistically diverse and/or refugee children and young people who have endured traumatic exposure prior to migration, and who experience difficulties associated with resettlement.

-Suicide is the leading cause of death for young people across Australia, and average rates for suicide have risen for 15-19 year olds in the last 10 years.
+Suicide is the leading cause of death for young people Australia wide, and average rates for suicide have risen for 15-19 year olds in the past 10 years.
 Intentional injury is the third highest burden of disease for all 15-24 year olds.
 It is in the top five burdens of disease for males.